 The specifier should assure that all applicable industry standards are referenced within the project specification.
-All applicable loads and load conditions, as well as all other performance criteria, applicable codes, building use and geometry, etc. should be clearly defined within the specifications and project design drawings.
+All applicable loads and load conditions, performance criteria, applicable codes, building use and geometry, etc. should be clearly defined within the specifications and project design drawings.
 For a further discussion on required information, please see "Information Required for Truss Design".